-Office of the Executive Dean
+Office of the Robert Kaplan Executive Dean

 Our history has included the education and training of a significant proportion of the practicing physicians in the State of Tennessee.
 In addition, some of the nation's leaders in research and clinical medicine are among our 12,196 alumni.

-The College research mission is primarily based on the Memphis campus with an enlarging component at the Oak Ridge National Laboratory (ORNL) and our Knoxville and Chattanooga campuses.
+The College research mission is primarily based on the Memphis campus with an enlarging component at the Oak Ridge National Laboratory (ORNL) and our Knoxville and Chattanooga locations.
 Areas of research strength include cardiovascular, neuroscience, infectious disease, and genomics.
 The Level III Regional Biocontainment Laboratory, the Center for Integrative and Translational Genomics, the Cancer Research Center, and the Tennessee Clinical and Translational Science Institute integrate multiple disciplines in research endeavors.

 Today's health care practitioners face many challenges.
 At the UT College of Medicine, we are providing our trainees the tools with which to face these issues.
 Our commitment is to continue the strong tradition at the University of Tennessee College of Medicine which has prepared outstanding clinicians, investigators, and educators for the medical profession.

 Please consider yourself invited to visit us.
-The College website and each campus website provide detailed information for your review.

 David M. Stern, M.D.